mecha-cms/x.block.e/README.md

 Release Notes
 -------------

+### 2.3.8

+ - Marked this extension as not secure.

 ### 2.3.7

- - Make block example becomes copy-paste friendly.
+ - Made block example becomes copy-paste friendly.

 ### 2.3.6

- - Include global variables to the evaluation block.
+ - Included global variables to the evaluation block.
- - Include `$this` variable that maps to the current page instance.
+ - Included `$this` variable that maps to the current page instance.